keith/LoginItemTest/readme.md

 Make sure to test this code vigorously with your implementation.

-1. Make your helper application a UIElement by navigation to HelperApp.plist located in the Supporting Files group by default.
+1. Make your helper application a UIElement by navigating to HelperApp.plist located in the Supporting Files group by default.
 Add a line at the bottom with the Key `Application is agent (UIElement)` and `YES` as the Value *(this will suppress the application from flashing a dock icon each time the user enables launch at login) I also deleted everything except for the App Delegate in interface builder*
 2. Erase the default method `- (void)applicationDidFinishLaunching:(NSNotification *)aNotification` and replace it with `- (void)applicationWillFinishLaunching:(NSNotification *)aNotification`
 3. Within this method implement code similar to this.